RamXX/cfjump/README.md

-For Enaml, since it's in very active development, you may want to use the `update_enaml.sh` script to dynamically update and register the latest versions on demand.
-Of course, this will only download Enaml for the current instance of the container.
-The latest image at the time of the build was included.

-The $ENAML variable is the location where the Enaml packages will be downloaded to, and it's mandatory.
-In the container, it is set to `/opt/enaml` by default.

 ## Running
 First, make sure you can run instances as a regular unprivileged user.
 This container will create an internal user with uid and gid of 1000, same as the default in Ubuntu, which makes easier to share folders with the host.